CLARIAH/clariah-plus/docs/initial_presentation.md

 - Create an inventory of workflow systems used in CLARIAH
 - Promote interoperability between CLARIAH tools
     - More attention for underlying standards and protocols
-    - This details of these are mostly in the scope of the other interest groups on Annotation, Text, Audio/Video, Linked Data.
+    - The details of these are mostly in the scope of the other interest groups on Annotation, Text, Audio/Video, Linked Data.

 ## What is a workflow?